-This Breakfast Casserole in a Jar starts out with a layer of hashbrowns in the bottom, topped with your favorite omelet filings, add your eggs and a sprinkle of cheese, and you are minutes from the best darn meal ever.
+This Instant Pot Breakfast Casserole in a Jar starts out with a layer of hashbrowns in the bottom, topped with your favorite omelet fillings, add your eggs and a sprinkle of cheese, and you are minutes from the best darn meal ever.

 - Customizable!
 Everyone can add the meat, veggies, and/or cheese they want, everyone's happy.
 Yay!

 - It can be eaten straight out of the jar which makes it perfect for on the go.
 Put a Mason Jar Jacket on it and it'll stay warm for a long time